Memo: Trump on Surveillance, Protest, and Free Speech

 In addition, the ACLU will urge states and cities to restrict the information they provide to federal agencies and departments.
 For example, the ACLU has successfully advanced state and local laws to increase community control over policing and championed legislation to restrict “reverse” warrants and end purchases of personal information from data brokers.
 These efforts would reduce the pool of data available to law enforcement, including federal law enforcement.
 In addition, the ACLU will urge state and local government to end, or sharply limit, their participation in fusion centers and other state-federal data sharing arrangements that have been rife with abuse.

-Donald Trump’s presidency demonstrated the perils of unconstrained executive power — and particularly the risks of a president’s power to declare “emergencies” to justify attacks on individual liberty.
+Donald Trump’s presidency demonstrated the perils of unconstrained executive power - particularly the power to declare "emergencies" to justify attacks on induvidual liberty.

 Trump has made plain his admiration for strongman leaders in other countries who have come to power through democratic elections and used the power of the state to exact revenge, sideline political opponents, and rule by force.
 He has promised that in a second term, unlike the first, he will prioritize appointing supporters and enablers who will place loyalty to Trump over all else, including the oath of office and the rule of law.
 Our nation’s institutions may be stronger than those in other countries, but they are not without their limitations — as we’ve seen in recent years.
 Institutions are only as strong as the will of the people within them, and norms that once constrained abuses are rapidly falling away.